 - Exercise regularly: The AHA recommends getting 150 minutes of moderate-intensity exercise every week.
 Individuals with heart failure should talk to their doctors about getting an individualized exercise “prescription.”

 - Manage stress: Meditation, therapy, and relaxation techniques can help a person manage stress, which can have adverse effects on the heart.

 - Monitor blood pressure regularly: A doctor can do this at regular check-ups.
 However, doctors also recommend people use home blood pressure monitors, or sphygmomanometers.
-There is a range of home blood pressure monitors available online.

 - Vaccinations: Be sure to stay on top of vaccinations for influenza and pneumococcal pneumonia.